Browse these Frequently Asked Questions. If you have any questions at all that aren’t answered here, please don’t hesitate to contact Rich.

 - Wish to design their future, learn new skills, and seek more balance in life.

-I specialize in working with self-employed business people and with people who are responsible for their own business development within a larger firm.
+I specialize in working with small business owners and leaders and with people who are responsible for their own business development within a larger firm.

-A. Because I listen to my clients with intention and I ask critical questions that move my client’s thinking forward towards the solution.
-I also provide business strategy and design for better results and effectiveness.
+A. Because good coaches listen to their clients with intention and ask critical questions that move their client’s thinking forward towards the solution.
+In addition to pure coaching, I also provide business strategy and design for better results and effectiveness.
 This process helps my clients stay focused and they are much more likely to:

 - Set goals that guide them toward the goal, not move them away from it.